PostModer/Pet_Projects/README.md

     It is simple program which is capable of randomly creating strings which consist of alphabets, numbers & symbols.
 3) VK bot
     It is bot for Vkontakte
+4) VK compliment bot
+    Bot for VK.
+A button is implemented, when clicked, the bot gives a random compliment.
+Compliments are taken from the site, which is parsed in a separate program.